OPQAM/edoC/Assembly/UnderTheHood/SystemsProg/WebProject/readme.md

 --snip--

 Noticed issue in html code: opening of scrolldowns is mirrowed between the Assembly and Compiling sections.
 There's a good reason for it as well, since they are basically clones of each other.
 Will take a look into it now.

+Found the issue.
+Changing href="#collapse1_0" to 5_0 and then changing just below theid="collapse1_0" to 5_0, and doing the same for the next 3 entries.
+This makes them unique.
+Since I have the site offline (or rather, and for now, a slightly older version of it) I can easily test out code and then push changes to the cloud.
+Sorted.

+-- snip --